 He was bold enough to leave the team that drafted him and join two other super players.
 Two years before LeBron defected, the Celtics built their own Hall of Fame superteam but the C’s did it through maneuvering.
 Ray Allen was traded to the Celtics.
 Kevin Garnett was traded to the Celtics.

 LeBron was a free agent who willingly turned his back on the Cavs to pair up with more talent because the pressure was on him to win.
 He looked around the Mo Williams, Anderson Varejao Cavs and knew he didn’t have the talent to win.
-He was willing to take the abuse in the short term, to have his image affected so he could win and it worked, though it wasn’t perfect.
-2 Finals wins.
+He was willing to take the abuse in the short term and have his image affected so he could win and it worked, though it wasn’t perfect.
+2 Finals wins for the Heat.
 2 Finals losses.

 Unlike Jordan, LeBron isn’t afraid to step out and be political and talk about what is right and wrong in the racial paradigm.
 LeBron endorsed Barack Obama in 2008 and Hlllary Clinton in 2016.
+He repeatedly is a thorn in Donald Trump’s side.
 Michael Jordan refused to endorse Harvey Gantt in 1993, fearing backlash from Republicans who as he put it, “buy Nikes too.”
-This uneven social activism from Jordan and James may possibly have economic roots.
+This uneven social activism from Jordan, and James being so woke, may possibly have economic roots.
 James was an impoverished kid from Akron who never knew his father and a lot of his childhood was spent moving around.
 Jordan was born into a middle class family with the father as the hero and role model, preaching excellence, education and perseverance.
 Jordan just wasn’t as desperate financially as James, nor did he see the ubiquitous results of poverty and despair like Akron raised LeBron did on a daily basis.

 LeBron is active in the Players Association when he doesn’t have to be.
 He could be happy with what he has.
 But he makes sure the players point of view and perspective is heard.
 It helps that his best friend is the president of the union.
 Chris Paul may have the unique distinction of the union never striking when he is its leader.
 LeBron attends meetings, is vocal, makes sure his voice is loud in the room.
 When Jordan was a star in the league, the money players didn’t get involved in union business and it allowed their agents to control the process.
 The players today are more aggressive, more socially conscious, more independent thinking, not afraid of speaking out and more economically astute.
 They are also more tribal: we are in this together.

 On a macro level, Jordan could only influence so much.
-Social media had yet to be in existence.
+Social media didn’t exist.
 The internet was a work in progress.
 Jordan had his commercials, his appearances, his championships and that was it.
 Nearly two decades later, everything LeBron James says and does is repeated and talked about and debated.
 He is the recipient of a social media culture run amok with all of its pluses and minuses.

 So no, LeBron will never pass the greatest of the great.
-Michael Jordan’s reputation and legacy remains intact 15 years after his first title.
+Michael Jordan’s reputation and legacy remains intact 17 years after his first title.
 But LeBron James is the most influential NBA player of the past 30 years.
+He just opened up a public school for the poor Akron child who he used to be once upon a time but is not now.
+He remembers.
+He cares.
+He looks at where he came from and is relieving the burden for others.